ente-io/motion_photos/README.md

 A Motion Photo file consists of two parts, a still image and video.
 Usually, the image is at the start of the file and the video is towards the end.
 Usually named as `IMG_XXXX_XXXX_MP.jpeg`

+We use two methods to detect and extract motionphoto details:

-The package reads for the XMP data of the File to detect wheather it is a motion photo and also extracts the video offset to process and retrive the video content of the File in a mp4 format.
+* Reads the XMP data of the File to detect whether it is a motion photo and also extracts the video offset to process and retrive the video content of the File in a mp4 format.

+* Traverses the bytes in the File and checks if it contains a mp4 pattern using boyermoore_search algorithm and also extracts the video offset to process and retrive the video content of the File in a mp4 format.(This is useful in detecting heif file formats).